-- 1. Each Party shall, on the principle of reciprocity, exempt the designated airline(s) of the other Party to the fullest extent possible under its national law from customs duties, excise taxes, inspection fees and other national duties and charges on aircraft, fuel, lubricating oils, consumable technical supplies, spare parts including engines, regular aircraft equipment, aircraft stores (including but not limited to such items of food, beverages and liquor, tobacco and other products destined for sale or to be used solely in connection with the operation or servicing of aircraft) and other items such as printed ticket stock, airway bills, any printed material which bears the insignia of the company printed thereon and usual publicity material distributed free of charge by the designated airline(s). - 2.
-The exemptions under this Article shall be granted only if the items referred to in paragraph 1 are - (a) introduced into the territory of one Party by or on behalf of the designated airline(s) of the other Party; - (b) retained on board aircraft of the designated airline(s) of one Party upon arrival in or leaving the territory of the other Party; or - (c) taken on board aircraft of the designated airline(s) of one Party in the territory of the other Party for use in operating the agreed services. - 3.
+- 1. Each Party shall, on the basis of reciprocity, exempt a designated airline(s) of the other Party to the fullest extent possible under its national law from customs duties, excise taxes, inspection fees and other national duties and charges on aircraft, fuel, lubricating oils, consumable technical supplies, spare parts including engines, regular aircraft equipment, aircraft stores and other items such as printed ticket stock, air waybills, any printed material which bears the insignia of the company printed thereon and usual publicity material distributed free of charge by that designated airline(s).
+Intended for use or used solely in connection with the operation or servicing of aircraft of the designated airline(s) of such other party, operating the agreed services. - 2.
+The exemptions under this Article shall be granted only if the items referred to in paragraph 1 are - - (a) introduced into the territory of one Party by or on behalf of the designated airline(s) of the other Party; - (b) retained on board aircraft of the designated airline(s) of one Party upon arrival in or leaving the territory of the other Party; or - (c) taken on board aircraft of the designated airline(s) of one Party in the territory of the other Party for use in operating the agreed services. - 3.
 The exemptions under this Article shall apply regardless of the fact whether or not such items are used or consumed wholly within the territory of the Party granting the exemption, provided the ownership of such items is not transferred in the territory of the said Party. - 4.
 The regular airborne equipment, as well as the materials and supplies normally retained on board the aircraft of the designated airline(s) of either Party, may be unloaded in the territory of the other Party only with the approval of the customs authorities of that Party.
-In such a case, they may be placed under supervision of the said authorities upto such time as they are re-exported or otherwise disposed of in accordance with the customs regulations.
+In such a case, they may be placed under supervision of the said authorities up to such time as they are re-exported or otherwise disposed of in accordance with the customs regulations.